Optimizely.

 What is Optimizely?

-Optimizely (formerly Episerver) is a monolithic .NET-based DXP that traditionally works as a content backend, although it now offers headless capabilities.
-The platform focuses primarily on running A/B tests, multivariate tests and feature experiments for organizations with complex, data-driven requirements.
+A Digital Experience Platform (DXP) is an integrated system that combines content management, experimentation, and personalization to orchestrate personalized customer journeys across multiple channels.
+Optimizely is a monolithic .NET-based DXP that traditionally works as a content backend, although it now offers headless capabilities.
+The platform focuses mainly on running A/B tests, multivariate tests and feature experiments at organizations with complex, data-driven requirements.

 What makes Optimizely different?